How to Create a Living Will: A Step-by-Step Guide to Ensure Your Medical Wishes Are Honored

 What is a living will?

-A living will, also known as an advance directive, is a legal document that specifies your medical treatment preferences in case you become unable to communicate your decisions.
+A living will, also known as an advance directive, is a legal document specifying your medical treatment preferences in case you cannot communicate your decisions.

-A living will is important because it provides clear instructions for healthcare providers and family members, preventing uncertainty and conflicts about your medical care during critical moments.
+A living will is essential because it provides clear instructions for healthcare providers and family members, preventing uncertainty and conflicts about your medical care during critical moments.

 What should be included in a living will?